Our Retreat Building and Grounds

 There are many places to spend time in the retreat center:

 - Children’s Paradise is a wonderful place for children to play and explore.

 - Libraries – We have two libraries, one off of each wing of our center.
 They are named after each wing, respectively: the St. Joseph Library and the St. Michael Library.

 - The Fireplace is a nice space to relax or converse.

 - The Sunroom is a large area perfect for a relaxed meeting, family time, or to play foosball and ping pong.

-Enjoy 200 acres of land from golden cornfields to rows of pine trees.
-On this land is the International Schoenstatt Shrine, walking trails through wooded areas, wayside shrines, grotto to the Immaculata, our sister’s cemetery and Stations of the Cross, the Father House, and more!
+Enjoy 200 acres of land, from golden cornfields to rows of pine trees.
+On this land is the International Schoenstatt Shrine, walking trails through wooded areas, wayside shrines, a grotto to the Immaculata, our sister’s cemetery and Stations of the Cross, the Father House, and more!